Up Next

 It has invested in the US headquarters and UK satellite facility, funded extensive aerodynamic and chassis development work, and recruited people.

-A lot of significantly experienced F1 people are involved already, with a leadership core that feels distinctly Renault: Nick Chester is technical director, ex-F1 chief technical officer Pat Symonds is an adviser, and the highly regarded Rob White is chief operating officer.
+A lot of significantly experienced F1 people are involved already, with a leadership core that feels distinctly Renault: Nick Chester is technical director, ex-F1 chief technical officer Pat Symonds is an advisor, and the highly regarded Rob White is chief operating officer.
 They all worked together in the past as what’s now Alpine.

 The recruitment effort and facility building has actually been referenced indirectly by F1, which mentioned the "operational milestones" this entry has achieved this year.
 But that work done under the Andretti brand now gets consumed by the TWG identity.